Borage

 This section has been translated automatically.

-A spice and medicinal plant from the family of predatory leaf plants (Boraginaceae).
+Spice and medicinal plant from the borage family (Boraginaceae).
 Originally native to the Mediterranean region, borage has also been found in Central Europe since the late Middle Ages.
-An annual herbaceous plant that grows up to 70 centimetres high and has bristly hairs on its stems and leaves.
-The rough lancet-shaped leaves are dark green and 10-15 cm long.
+It is an annual herbaceous plant that grows up to 70 centimetres high and has bristly hairs on its stems and leaves.
+The rough lanceolate leaves are dark green and 10-15 cm long.

 Flowering time: May to September.
 The flowers are bright blue.
-Borage produces an oily seed about 0.5 cm long and dark brown in colour.
+Borage produces an oily seed about 0.5 cm long and dark brown in color.

 Field of application/use